Helping High School Music Students

 By Barbra Weidlein, sponsored by MajoringInMusic.com

 This year, fall recruitment season for colleges, universities, and conservatories throughout the United States will start off with college fairs held virtually.
 While face-to-face meetings with admission reps are ideal as students start their college exploration, this new way to connect is likely to become the way of the future.

 As a music educator, you can encourage your high school students to attend one or more of these fairs to help them figure out their next steps around applying to college—especially if music is their passion.
 They can visit any of the fairs or all of them—it’s up to them.
 And of course, they’re all free.

 Those students who are certain they want to major, minor, or double major in music will find the performing arts fairs offered by the Music Admissions Roundtable to be especially valuable.
 They’ll meet with music school admissions officers from schools all over the United States who are ready to answer their questions and help them learn more about their schools.

 Students who aren’t convinced that music is what they want to pursue in college will also benefit by attending at least one college fair.
 They will gain clarity about whether music is the right major to pursue.
 They’ll also learn more about the steps they’ll need to take in order to be accepted.

 College fairs are most useful for juniors and seniors.
-But freshmen and sophomores can benefit too.
+But first-year students and sophomores can benefit too.
 They’ll be better prepared for narrowing down their choices once they’re ready to apply for college.

 How to Help Your Students with Virtual College Fairs